ernavdeepkr/Getting-Started-with-Git/README.md

 # `GIT`

+> PDF File available in the repo but best view available in README.md file.

 ## `Introduction`
 Git is an Open Source ***Distributed Version Control System*** designed to manage the teamwork done on a project.
 Git helps the contributors to track the changes in files or projects and speed up the overall process.
 - **It is designed for :**